Singh-Prajwal/crawler/Readme.md

 }
 ```

-These patterns help the crawler know which URLs are likely to be product pages.
+These regex patterns help the crawler identify product pages more accurately.

 ---

 ## 📌 Notes

-- The crawler respects internal links only (it won't crawl external sites).
+- The crawler respects internal links only.
-- It uses a depth limit (`MAX_DEPTH`) to avoid infinite loops or unnecessary crawling.
+- Uses a depth limit (`MAX_DEPTH`) to prevent infinite loops.
-- Error handling and retry logic are built in to make it resilient against flaky pages or failed requests.
+- Includes structured error handling and retry logic.

 ---